streetturtle/streetturtle.github.io/_posts/2015-03-26-awesome-wm-quickstart.markdown

 ### Startup application

-One of the simpliest way is to add following section to your _rc.lua_:
+One of the simplest way is to add following section to your _rc.lua_:

 {% highlight lua %}
 function run_once(cmd)